moby/moby/docs/sources/reference/api/docker_remote_api_v1.9.rst

     {"error":"Invalid..."}
     ...

-   :query registry: the registry you wan to push, optional
+   :query registry: the registry you want to push, optional
+   :query q: suppress verbose push output
    :reqheader X-Registry-Auth: include a base64-encoded AuthConfig object.
    :statuscode 200: no error
    :statuscode 404: no such image